Megarev/olcPGEX_TextEnterer/README.md

   }
 };
 ```
-But this only allows you enter text in a line
+But this only allows you enter text in a line.
-For more functionality there is **Text Area** class
+For more functionality there is **Text Area** class.
 ```cpp
 #define OLC_PGE_APPLICATION
 #include "olcPixelGameEngine.h"